 Just some of the other places now open in London include hotels, libraries, hair salons, barbers, beauty salons, spas, tattoo parlours, gyms and bowling alleys.

-Be sure to also look out for the "We’re Good to Go" mark, which you may start to see when out and about.
-This ensures the business you’ve visited has followed UK government guidelines and has coronavirus safety regulations in place.
+Be sure to also look out for the "We’re Good to Go" and "See it Safely" marks, which indicated that the businesses you’ve visited are following UK government guidelines and have coronavirus safety measures in place.

 What's not open yet?

 Not every business in London is allowed to reopen yet.
-Exhibition halls and nightclubs have been asked to remain closed until further notice – see the full list of businesses which are yet to open.
+Exhibition halls and nightclubs have been asked to remain closed until further notice.

 If you're not able to visit London yet, you can continue to experience London from your sofa with our Virtually London guide.